 Over time (and sometimes even from Day 1) Project Management Offices find that other tasks fall into their area of responsibility.
 This often happens when the work has nowhere else to go, but that doesn’t mean the PMO is the right home for it.

-You’ll create a mandate for your PMO when it’s set up – a Terms of Reference (Charter or Mandate) for what it is going to do day-to-day and some business goals for it to aim for.
+You’ll create a mandate for your PMO and PMO management team when it’s set up – a Terms of Reference (Charter or Mandate) for what it is going to do day-to-day and some business goals for it to aim for.
 Every so often it pays to realign today’s PMO To Do list with the original mandate and work out what the gaps are.

 Stay Relevant By: Planning in regular PMO reviews to ensure the work of the PMO accurately reflects the mandate and alignment to organizational goals.
 Act on the outcome of these reviews by making changes to task responsibilities and stopping work on activities that no longer add value.

 The Global State of the PMO, a 2015 research study by ESI International, concludes that resource management is the top challenge for PMOs at the moment, both in terms of being able to allocate skilled resources to projects and within the PMO itself.

 The Gartner analysis comments that the staffing gaps within the PMO are often met by individuals wearing more than one hat.
 This is fine up to a point, but longer term all it does is mask the requirement for a different mix of skills.
 It also makes it difficult to scale up, as that simply puts more pressure on a small group.

 Stay Relevant By: Looking at the mix of skills in the PMO and comparing that to what the company needs.
 Do this regularly to identify requirements for recruitment or training.
 Then follow through: recruit or train as required, keeping the skills in the team up-to-date.